Manta-Epitech-Academy/p5js_dj/appendix/javascript_basics.md

 let product = multiply(4, 7);  // product is now 28

-// Functions without return return undefined: function doSomething() {
+// Functions without return return undefined (but can still affect the global state of your program): function doSomething() {
     // No return statement
 }